Neil Thompson

 Neil Thompson (born 2 October 1963) is an English former professional footballer who played as a defender.
 He played for Scarborough, Ipswich Town and Barnsley amongst others.

 Playing career

 Thompson was born in Beverley, East Riding of Yorkshire.
 Whilst at Barnsley he played in the 1997–98 Premier League with the South Yorkshire club, appearing in three matches as a starter.

 Coaching career

 Thompson subsequently became a football coach and had spells at York City, Scarborough and Boston United as player-manager.
 He also worked for Leeds United Reserves team.
 Following the termination of Tony Pulis as Sheffield Wednesday manager, he would take on the role of caretaker manager on 28 December 2020 which would last for thirteen games until 1 March 2021, when Darren Moore was appointed permanent manager.
 On 13 January 2022, Thompson would take on the roll of manager for Wednesday's U23 side, following Lee Bullen taking the managers job at Ayr United.
+He would be made caretaker manager of Sheffield Wednesday again following the dismissal of Xisco Muñoz on 4 October 2023.
+He would be in charge of just one game, a 0-0 draw against former manager Darren Moore's new club, Huddersfield Town before stepping down once Danny Röhl was appointed the new manager of the club.
+After 14 years, he left the club having been a first-team coach under managers Gary Megson, Dave Jones, Stuart Gray, Garry Monk, Tony Pulis, Darren Moore and Danny Röhl as well as being U23 manager, guiding them to the title in the 2016–17 season.